taarushv/sp21-172-go-team/journals/martinvlad.md

 My progress on this can be tracked on [branch](https://github.com/nguyensjsu/sp21-172-go-team/tree/martinvlad), with the idea being that we will all work seperately  until we can finally merge the entire project on the main branch at the very end.

 Personal Accomplishments:
  - Completed the Cashier front end page layout.
-Working on customizing it with the Spring JPA framework shortly.
+Working on customizing it with the Spring framework shortly.
 <img width="800" alt="frontend" src="https://user-images.githubusercontent.com/36089262/116649259-c5afef80-a933-11eb-87c1-ad6cb5f88576.png">

  - Completed the BackOffice front end page layout.
 Will be editing this once Taarush/Daniel is done customizing the backend to make sure the routes hit correctly.